digiexe-official/dg/wp/teachable coupon codes.md

 - **Hosting & Security:** All course content is securely hosted on Teachable’s servers with unlimited bandwidth, ensuring reliable and fast access for students globally.

-In essence, Teachable acts as a powerful, user-friendly platform that enables anyone—from individual educators to large businesses—to launch and scale their online course business with ease.
+In essence, Teachable acts as a powerful, user-friendly platform that enables anyone, from individual educators to large businesses, to launch and scale their online course business with ease.